keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 `Applicative` can create contexts in the desired case via `pure()`.
 It can also apply lifted functions to lifted arguments via `ap()` if both contexts are in their desired case. `Applicative` is capable of expessing control flow through `ap()` because supplying either the lifted function or lifted argument in an undesired case will not permit further computation.
 The context in the undesired case is propagated instead.

-The problem however is that `Applicative` requires that the lifted function and lifted argument supplied to `ap()` be computed before deciding whether to permit or halt computation.
-This means that regradless of whether the function or argument successfully computes, if the other fails the succeeding computation will be discarded.
-Both of these contexts are independent, and `Applicative` will only use them if they both are in their desired case.
+The problem however is that `Applicative` requires that the lifted function and lifted argument supplied to `ap()` be computed before deciding whether to permit or halt further computation.
+This means that regardless of whether one of the function or argument successfully computes, if the other fails the succeeding computation will be discarded.
+Both of these contexts are independent, and `Applicative` will only use them if they both are in their **desired case**.

-All functions derived from `ap()` represent all-or-nothing operations accordingly, and there is no effective way of ordering the computation of the arguments or preventing computation of arguments if any dependent arguments fail to compute.
-Therefore, imperative programming is not possible using `Applicative`.
+All functions derived from `ap()` represent _all-or-nothing_ operations accordingly, and there is no effective way of ordering the computation of the arguments or preventing computation of arguments if any dependent arguments fail to compute.
+Therefore, totally imperative programming is not possible using `Applicative`.

 ## Introducing imperative control flow